 This is possible by going through 3 steps:

 Animation by Yuvaraj Linganathan

-Freshcaller is a modern-day cloud phone system for customer support, sales, and remote working teams.
-With its cloud-based architecture, Freshcaller brings together the best of legacy features like IVR and advanced call routing capabilities like Smart Escalations, Customizable Performance Reporting to help you set up state-of-the-art phone operations.
-Freshcaller offers phone numbers in 90+ countries, requires zero phone hardware, and is extremely easy to use.
+Freshdesk Contact Center (formerly Freshcaller) is a modern-day cloud phone system for customer support, sales, and remote working teams.
+With its cloud-based architecture, Freshdesk Contact Center brings together the best of legacy features like IVR and advanced call routing capabilities like Smart Escalations, Customizable Performance Reporting to help you set up state-of-the-art phone operations.
+Freshdesk Contact Center offers phone numbers in 90+ countries, requires zero phone hardware, and is extremely easy to use.

 Thank you for subscribing!

 OOPS! something went wrong try after sometime